-These are surprisingly easy, and I was impressed by how much like Cheez-its they taste.
+These Homemade Cheese Crackers are surprisingly easy to make, and I was impressed by how much like Cheez-its they taste.
 The hardest part was definitely rolling the dough thin enough to produce a sufficiently crispy cracker.

 - 1 1/4 c. all-purpose flour

 - 1/3 c.
 Vermont Cheese Powder

 - 3/4 tsp. baking powder